 How Do I Take My Baby's Temperature?

-Rectal thermometers provide the most accurate temperature readings, and can be easiest to take in an infant.
-Typically, babies can't hold an oral thermometer in place, and the reading of an ear, temporal, or underarm thermometer are not as accurate.
+Rectal thermometers provide the most accurate temperature readings and can be easiest to take in an infant.

 To take a rectal temperature, first make sure the thermometer is clean.
-Wash it with soap and water or wipe it off with rubbing alcohol.
-Lay your baby on the belly or on the back with legs bent toward the chest.
-Apply a little bit of petroleum jelly around the thermometer bulb and gently insert it about 1 inch into the rectal opening.
-Hold the digital thermometer in place for about two minutes until you hear the "beep."
+Wash it with soap and water or wipe it with rubbing alcohol.
+Lay your baby on his belly or on his back with legs bent toward the chest.
+Apply a little bit of petroleum jelly around the thermometer bulb and gently insert it into the rectal opening.
+Hold the digital thermometer in place for about 2 minutes until you hear the beep.
 Then gently remove the thermometer and read the temperature.

 At What Temperature Does My Baby Have a Fever?

-A baby's normal temperature can range from about 97 degrees Fahrenheit up to 100.3 degrees Fahrenheit.
-Most doctors consider a rectal temperature of 100.4 degrees Fahrenheit or higher as a fever.
+A baby's normal temperature can range from about 97 to 100.3 degrees Fahrenheit.
+Most doctors consider a rectal temperature of 100.4 F or higher as a fever.